 Most people wonder about the life expectancy of a golden retriever or how old do golden retrievers live.
 We are all aware that most dogs and other pets have a different lifespan compared to humans, and this is why we want to know for how long they will most likely live.
 This is so that we can cherish moments with them much earlier and give them all the pleasures in life they deserve.

 A man’s best friend is usually around the average lifespan of only 10 to 15 years, compared to human lifespan, so we need to make sure they get the most out of their life.
 This applies to most pets because of their nature and genetics.
+For example, cat breeds have different lifespans, such as the tortoiseshell cat.
 In this article, we explore the lifespan of golden retrievers as well as the lifespan of other sub-breeds.

 Golden retrievers can have different sub-breeds that make them different from each other.
 Here are the various sub-breeds of golden retrievers out there and their respective lifespan: